rueedlinger/teal/README.md

 developer looking to automate PDF processing or integrate PDF functionalities into your existing workflow, Teal provides a seamless and efficient solution.

+## Key Features

+- Digitize documents to searchable PDF or archivable PDF/A.
+- Extract metadata, text, and tables as structured data.
+- Convert different document types to PDF.
+- Convert PDFs to PDF/A.
+- Check PDF/A compliance.

 ## Getting Started

 ### Running Teal in App Mode